Ipoh Kek Lok Tong Cave Temple

 There is a separate track for the bicycles away from the main jogging path in the gardens.
 Renting a bike for 2 pax costs RM6 for 30 minutes.

 The paddle boats require you to use your legs too.
-And the platform is walking distance to the bicycle rental shack.
+And the boat platform is walking distance from the bicycle rental shack.
 It costs RM12 for 2 pax for ~30 minutes.

 Visitors Can Ride Paddle Boats Along A Small Lake At Kek Lok Tong